 Energy

 Drones are highly beneficial to energy companies, providing quicker and more cost-effective methods of inspecting power lines, solar panels, wind turbines and more.
-Whether you want to work as a freelancer or in-house, the outlook for unmanned systems work in the energy industry is promising, with the FAA giving more companies BVLOS (beyond visual line of sight) waivers to inspect larger areas in shorter amounts of time.
+Whether you want to work as a freelancer or in-house, the outlook for uncrewed systems work in the energy industry is promising, with the FAA giving more companies BVLOS (beyond visual line of sight) waivers to inspect larger areas in shorter amounts of time.

 Government

 Many civilian agencies use uncrewed systems technology to help conduct their work.
 From the Department of Homeland Security to the Interior Department, drones help a range of government agencies in several types of missions.
-Working in government could be an excellent choice if you want to utilize unmanned systems for mapping, imaging, disaster relief, search and rescue, and surveillance.
+Working in government could be an excellent choice if you want to utilize uncrewed systems for mapping, imaging, disaster relief, search and rescue, and surveillance.

 Public Safety